Agent Architecture

 - Low reliability + high governance: safer controls but fragile operations.

-- High both: healthy and production-ready posture.
+- High all four: healthy and production-ready posture.

 Config Quick Reference

-Section titled “Config Quick Reference”metrics: - id: agent_architecture enabled: true config: require_loop_guards: true require_tool_policy: true require_eval_harness: true languages: ["python", "typescript", "rust"] eval_path_patterns: ["tests/agents", "evals", "agent_specs"] governance_weights: tool_policy: 0.40 schema_validation: 0.35 tool_result_validation: 0.25 reliability_weights: loop_guard: 0.25 memory: 0.20 retry: 0.20 observability: 0.20 eval: 0.15Config Semantics
+Section titled “Config Quick Reference”metrics: - id: agent_architecture enabled: true config: require_loop_guards: true require_tool_policy: true require_eval_harness: true languages: ["python", "typescript"] eval_path_patterns: ["tests/agents", "evals", "agent_specs"] scoring: governance_weights: tool_policy: 0.35 schema_validation: 0.35 tool_result_validation: 0.30 reliability_weights: loop_guard: 0.17 memory: 0.11 retry: 0.11 trace_linkage: 0.10 runtime_slo: 0.08 eval_maturity: 0.08 trace_eval: 0.07 cost_budget: 0.06 checkpoint_durability: 0.06 interrupt_resume: 0.04 otel_semconv: 0.04 otel_event_coverage: 0.04 decision_observability: 0.04 circuit_breaker: 0.06 output_validation: 0.05 hallucination_propagation: 0.04 coordination_weights: coordination_risk: 0.143 routing_pattern: 0.143 instruction_boundary: 0.143 deadlock: 0.143 fanout_control: 0.143 state_isolation: 0.143 callback_depth: 0.143 safety_protocol_weights: tool_execution: 0.40 mcp: 0.30 a2a: 0.30Config Semantics

 Policy Quick Start